Overview

 The files

-contains sample code for implementing a command line executable as a Fortran subroutine, while matching the interface expected byVTMOP_SOLVE
+cl_objfunc.f90contains sample code for implementing a command line executable as a Fortran subroutine, while matching the interface expected byVTMOP_SOLVE. -

 A sample GNU